 Beyond appearance, rental property owners should make their flooring choices based, at least partly, on the property’s current and future value.
 Because value is often influenced by a property’s location and nearby homes, it makes sense to find out if the other homes in the neighborhood feature hardwood floors or if they have carpet floors.
 If most of the homes have carpet, then, perhaps, it wouldn’t be wise to remove yours.
 On the other hand, if the neighborhood is developing and undergoing a renewal, by offering an upgrade like a hardwood floor may be what your rental house needs to stand out from the rest.

 Finally, count the costs before you decide to permanently remove your rental home’s carpet.
-You may save on the cost of replacing the carpet every five years, but there are additional expenses when you remove the carpet and prepare the floor for your tenant.
+You may save on the cost of replacing the carpet every five years, but there are additional expenses when you for your tenant.
 For one, modern hardwood finishes are more durable when compared to the older ones, but there’s a high likelihood that the floor under your rental’s carpet won’t be exactly new.

 Lurking beneath a layer of carpet for a long time hasn’t done anything to help the hardwood either.
 So, exposing a hardwood floor would likely require refinishing.
 And when it’s out, it would then need regular maintenance to make sure it stays in good condition.
 There are costs involved in all these steps, and having a clear idea about how much this would cost you can help you make a more informed decision.